HaochenZ11/CMU-VLA-Challenge/system/matterport/README.md

   <img src="img/ps3_controller.jpg" alt="PS3 Controller" width="45%"/>
 </p>

 **Troubleshooting** - If the system does not launch correctly, open the 'system_bring_up.sh' file in a text editor and check if the paths defined at the top, i.e. CONDA_DIR, CONDA_BIN_DIR, CONDA_SETUP_FILE, CONDA_PROFILE_FILE, match the Anaconda installation on your computer.
 If the system is still not working, users can launch the autonomy system and AI Habiat in two separate terminals.
-In a terminal, go to the 'cmu_vla_challange_matterport' folder and bring up the autonomy system.
+In a terminal, go inside this folder and bring up the autonomy system.
 ```
 source devel/setup.sh
 roslaunch vehicle_simulator system_matterport.launch
 ```
-In a second terminal, go to the 'cmu_vla_challange_matterport/src/segmentation_proc/scripts' folder and run AI Habitat.
+In a second terminal, go to the '/src/segmentation_proc/scripts' folder and run AI Habitat.
 ```
 conda activate habitat
 python3 ./habitat_online_360_v0.2.1.py
 ```

-## Credits
+## References

 [velodyne_simulator](http://wiki.ros.org/velodyne_simulator) and [joystick_drivers](http://wiki.ros.org/joystick_drivers) packages are from open-source releases.